Arijit-Sarkar03/oai_core_gnbsim/README.md

 The script is designed considering there are no entries in `oai_db3.sql` and no gnbsim container present in the `docker-compose-gnbsim.yaml` file

-So make a backup file of `docker-compose-gnbsim.yaml` by copying `docker-compose-gnbsim.yaml` and then adding the extension `.bak`
+So make a backup file of existing `docker-compose-gnbsim.yaml` by copying `docker-compose-gnbsim.yaml` and then adding the extension `.bak`
 ```
 sample:

 docker-compose-gnbsim.yaml.bak
 ```
 Now simply clear the contents of `docker-compose-gnbsim.yaml` file
-- Note: Do not delete the entire file, clear the entire contents of it
+- Note: `DO NOT DELETE the file`.
+Clear the entire contents of it

 ### Step-3

-we have considered that there are no entries in the `oai_db3.sql` file
+we have considered that there are no entries under the `AuthenticationSubscription` and `SessionManagementSubscription` in the `oai_db3.sql` file

 Backup the `oai_db3.sql` file as well using the same `oai_db3.sql.bak` extension and working on a copy of it
+- Note: you can use the `oai_db3.sql.default` file it is preconfigured, you need to remove the `.default` extension and use it instead of the present `oai_db3.sql` file

-Then clear all the entries of the registered sim details already present in the sql file.
+Remove all the entries under the `AuthenticationSubscription` and `SessionManagementSubscription` if already present.
+- Note: treat the `oai_db3.sql.default` as a reference or sample for this task

 ### Step-4